moves-rwth/attestor-examples/README.md

 # attestor-examples
-A collection of examples and benchmarks for attestor.
+A collection of examples and benchmarks for [Attestor](https://github.com/moves-rwth/attestor).

 ## Running all examples